explorer2036/reservation-service/rfcs/0001-core-reservation.md

 CREATE INDEX reservation_resource_id_idx ON reservation (resource_id);
 CREATE INDEX reservation_user_id_idx ON reservation (user_id);

-CREATE OR REPLACE FUNCTION query(uid text, rid text, duration tstzrange) RETURNS TABLE reservation AS $$ $$ LANGUAGE plpgsql;
+-- if user_id is null, find all reservations within duration for the resource -- if resource_id is null, find all reservations within duration for the user -- if both are null, find all reservations within duration -- if both set, find all reservations within duration for the resource and user CREATE OR REPLACE FUNCTION query(uid text, rid text, duration tstzrange) RETURNS TABLE reservation AS $$ $$ LANGUAGE plpgsql;

+-- reservation event queue
+CREATE TABLE reservation_events (
+    id SERIAL NOT NULL,
+    reservation_id uuid NOT NULL,
+    event reservation_event NOT NULL
+);

+-- trigger for add/update/delete a reservation
+CREATE OR REPLACE FUNCTION reservations_trigger() RETURNS TRIGGER AS $$ BEGIN
+    IF TG_OP = 'INSERT' THEN
+        -- update reservation_events
+        INSERT INTO reservation_events (reservation_id, event) VALUES (NEW.id, 'create');
+    ELSIF TG_OP = 'UPDATE' THEN
+        -- if status changed, update reservation_events
+        IF OLD.status <> NEW.status THEN
+            INSERT INTO reservation_events (reservation_id, event) VALUES (NEW.id, 'update');
+        END IF;
+    ELSIF TG_OP = 'DELETE' THEN
+        -- update reservation_events
+        INSERT INTO reservation_events (reservation_id, event) VALUES (OLD.id, 'delete');
+    END IF;
+    -- notify a channel called reservation_event
+    NOTIFY reservation_event;
+    RETURN NULL;
+END;
+$$ LANGUAGE plpgsql;

+CREATE TRIGGER reservations_trigger
+    AFTER INSERT OR UPDATE OR DELETE ON reservations FOR EACH ROW EXECUTE PROCEDURE reservations_trigger();
 ```

 ## Reference-level explanation